lkiversonlk/94ETH-API-DOC/Authentication.md

 	* encrypt: `fill in the secret at first`
 	* uniq: `an uniq number that should repeat in api calls within 10 minutes`

-4. Append the auth parameters to the parameters that required by the API itself
+4. Append the auth parameters to the parameters that required by the API itself (sequence doesn't matter)

 5. The original content to encrypted it **[path][queries]**:
         example: